scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 * weighting=”huber”: the complexity is larger than that of base_estimator but it is still of the same order of magnitude.
-* weighting=”mom”: the larger k is the faster the algorithm will perform, moreovoer, it is advised only with sufficiently large dataset (thumb rule sample_size > 500 the specifics depend on the dataset).
+* weighting=”mom”: the larger k is the faster the algorithm will perform if sample_size is large.
+This weighting scheme is advised only with sufficiently large dataset (thumb rule sample_size > 500 the specifics depend on the dataset).

 **Warning:** On a real dataset, one should be aware that there can be outliers in the training set but also in the test set when the loss is not bounded.
 See